ProgrammingAway/DayBalance/README.md

 ### Author
 My name is Brian Ladner and I am a programmer from Dallas, TX.
-This is my final project for CS50x, the online Intro to Computer Science from Harvard.
+This is my final project for CS50x, the online Intro to Computer Science class from Harvard.